Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 Experience sunrise over one of Tossa de Mar’s coves

-If you want to start your day with an absolute blast, wake up early and watch the sunrise from the sea.
-We know that waking up early can be hard, but for this reason, we can assure you that you won’t regret it.
+We know that waking up early can be hard, but we can assure you that you won’t regret it.
 It’s a show of nature not to be missed!

-Sunset in Tossa de Mar
+Sunrise in Tossa de Mar

-Wander through the streets of the old town
+Wander through the streets of the Old Town

 If you’re in Tossa de Mar, don’t forget to visit the Old Town.
 This majestic medieval part of the city is full of history and is the only example of a fortified medieval town still standing on the Catalan coast.
-With its narrow cobblestoned streets and seven towers, it seems time has stopped in the Old Town.
-It’s like having travelled back in time to middle age.

-Historic centre of Tossa de Mar
+Views of Tossa de Mar from the Old Town

 👌🏼 Our tip